kimmobrunfeldt/progressbar.js/README.md

 * Go to [releases page](https://github.com/kimmobrunfeldt/progressbar.js/releases)
 * Find the version x you are using
 * Browse through release notes from x to y.
-API breaking releases are marked with `[Breaking]`.
+API breaking releases are marked with `#breaking`.
 * Fix your current code to use new API

 *If you find this very tedious, please open a new issue.*